hoangduytran/blender-manual/manual/editors/preferences/system.rst

 Make this installation your default Blender (MS-Windows & Linux only).

+On Linux, if Blender is installed from a package manager such as Snap, file association is handled by the package manager.

 Register
    Make the currently in use Blender installation the default for generating thumbnails and the default for opening blend-files.